Codazed/grub-symphony/README.md

 A python script to convert MIDI to a GRUB init tune

 ## Requirements
-- Python 3.x
+- Python 3.9 or later

 ## Instructions
-Install the requirements `pip3 install -r requirements.txt`
+Clone the repo, then install the package with pip: `pip install .`

+or install with poetry: `poetry install`

-Run `python3 grub_symphony.py <MIDI File>`
+Run `grub_symphony <MIDI File>`

 The script will output a string that can be copied and pasted into your GRUB config file.

 ## Tips
-If your MIDI has super short notes or rests, you may want to increase the `granularity` variable in the script.
+If your MIDI has super short notes or rests, you may want to set the `granularity` parameter.
+It defaults to 1440.

 The `granularity` is not only the "tempo" of the init tune, but also how fine-tuned the note durations will be